-When citing this paper, please use the title and the following reference number: F-89318-CHN-1
+When citing this paper, please use the title and the following reference number: F-89318-CHN-2

-Growth Policy, Agglomeration and (the Lack of) Competition
+Growth Policy, Agglomeration and (the Lack of) Competition \

-By Wyatt J. Brooks, Joseph P. Kaboski, and Yao Amber Li §
+By Wyatt J. Brooks, Joseph P. Kaboski, and Yao Amber Li

-Draft: December 22, 2016
+Draft: September 29, 2017

 Industrial clusters are promoted by policy and generally viewed as good for growth and development, but both clusters and policies may also enable non-competitive behavior.
 This paper studies the presence of non-competitive pricing in geographic industrial clusters.
-We develop, validate, and apply a novel test for collusive behavior.
-We derive the test from the solution to a partial cartel of perfectly colluding firms in an industry.
+We develop, validate, and apply a novel screen for collusive behavior.
+We derive the screen from the solution to a partial cartel of perfectly colluding firms in an industry.
 Outside of a cartel, a firm's markup depends on its market share, but in the cartel, markups across firms converge and depend instead on the total market share of the cartel.
-Empirically, we validate the test using plants with common owners, and then test for collusion using data from Chinese manufacturing firms (1999-2009).
+Empirically, we validate the screen using plants with common owners, and then screen for collusion using data from Chinese manufacturing firms (1999-2009).
 We find strong evidence for non-competitive pricing within a subset of industrial clusters, and we find the level of non-competitive pricing is about four times higher in Chinese special economic zones than outside those zones.

-$^{^{\}dagger}$ University of Notre Dame.
+&lt;sup>† University of Notre Dame.
 Email: wbrooks@nd.edu

-[‡] University of Notre Dame and NBER.
+$^{\ddagger}$ University of Notre Dame and NBER.
 Email: jkaboski@nd.edu

-[§] Hong Kong University of Science and Technology.
-Email: vaoli@ust.hk
+Hong Kong University of Science and Technology.
+Email: yaoli@ust.hk

-^{} We are thankful for comments received Timo Boppart, Gaurav Khanna, David Atkin, Oleg Itshkhoki, and participants in presentations at: BREAD, Cornell University; Dartmouth College; the Federal Reserve Bank of Chicago; HKUST IEMS/World Bank Conference on Urbanization, Structural Change, and Employment; the London School of Economics/University College of London; NEUDC; Princeton University; SED; SITE; the Taipei International Conference on Growth, Trade and Development; the University of Cambridge; the World Bank; and Yale University.
-We are thankful to the International Growth Centre and the HKUST IEMS for financial support.
+\ We are thankful for comments received Timo Boppart, Hugo Hopenhayn, Gaurav Khanna, David Atkin, Oleg Itskhoki, and participants in presentations at: Bank of Portugal Conference on Monetary Economics; BREAD; CEMFI; Cornell University; Dartmouth College; the Federal Reserve Bank of Chicago; HKUST IEMS/World Bank Conference on Urbanization, Structural Change, and Employment; the London School of Economics/University College of London; London Macro Development Conference; NEUDC; Northwestern University; Princeton University; SED; SITE; the Taipei International Conference on Growth, Trade and Development; the University of Cambridge; the World Bank; and Yale University.
+We are thankful to the International Growth Centre and the HKUST IEMS (Grant No. IEMS16BM02) for financial support.